vSharique/lead-marketplace/README.md

 They should be properly hyperlinked.

 ## Sellable leads:
+  The marketing manager/Owner of the institute will be the user of this portal and they use the credits present in their account to get the details of leads(email/phone of people interested).

+### Requirements:

-1. 1)Users should be able to purchase definite number of leads (points) in the beginning.
-These points will be credited in User&#39;s account manually from backend.
-User should be able to see the current points and history in his admin panel.
+1. Users should be able to purchase definite number of EduCash (points) in the beginning.
+2. We should be able to modify the EduCash credited in User&#39;s account from backend.
+If Possible, we can provide an admin UI to bulk edit the EduCash for all users.
+3. User should be able to see the current points and history in his user panel.
-2. 2)Users should be able to sort, filter and find leads before purchasing.
+4. User should be able to sort, filter and find leads before purchasing.
+5. Overview of the leads should be given to the user before he makes the purchase (like which city the lead is from and what service the lead is looking for).
-3. 3)User can see contact details of the lead once he is ready to trade his point and that point should be deducted for the user.
+5. User can see contact details of the lead once he is ready to trade his EduCash and those corresponding number of EduCash should be deducted for the user.
+6. The proportion between how many leads you can buy with one EduCash should be configurable.
+By default,one EduCash can buy one lead.
+Add an UI to buy leads from using EduCash.

 # Technology: